 It’s safe to assume that everyone experiences some form of anxiety in their lives, whether it’s prior to certain on-stage performances or in preparation for exams.
 However, it’s very important to be able to distinguish the difference between getting anxious occasionally over something like making a speech, and being afraid or uncertain on a daily basis about every little thing.
-If the latter sounds familiar, there’s no reason to panic because you’re definitely not alone.
-In fact, more than a million adults in America suffer from anxiety-related problems, which means that anxiety is a common disorder.
+More than a million adults in America suffer from anxiety-related problems, which means that anxiety is a common disorder.

 Common Types of Anxiety Disorders